 Police remove pro-Palestinian students from Paris’s Sciences Po university

-More than 50 students staging sit-in and hunger strike at the French university leave campus without incident.
+Students staging sit-in and hunger strike at the French university leave campus without incident.

 French police officers entered the Paris Institute of Political Studies (Sciences Po) in Paris and removed pro-Palestinian student activists who had occupied its buildings to protest Israel’s war on Gaza.